Prince William, like many members of the Royal Family, maintains close ties to the Armed Forces.

 While his charitable efforts benefit the forces and veteran communities, the Duke of Cambridge also has seven-and-a-half years of full-time UK military service.

-Here's a brief summary of his Armed Forces career
+Here's a brief summary of the Duke's Armed Forces career

 After graduating from the University of St Andrews in Scotland in 2005, the Duke joined the Royal Military Academy Sandhurst.

-Following a 44-week course as an Officer Cadet, he was commissioned as an Army officer in December 2006.
+Following a 44-week course as an Officer Cadet, he was commissioned as a British Army officer in December 2006.

-Prince William then joined the Household Cavalry (Blues and Royals) as a Second Lieutenant, commanding a troop of four Scimitar armoured reconnaissance vehicles, and was promoted to rank of Lieutenant a year later.
+Prince William then joined the Household Cavalry (Blues and Royals) as a second lieutenant, commanding a troop of four Scimitar armoured reconnaissance vehicles, and was promoted to the rank of lieutenant a year later.

 Following the completion of his time with the Household Cavalry, 2008 saw the Prince undertake attachments to the Royal Air Force and the Royal Navy.

 His four months with the RAF helped the Duke learn to pilot helicopters and fixed-wing aircraft, while two months with the Royal Navy included shore training and navigation with sailors and the Royal Marines.